milaargo/austin-cafe-return-intent-analysis/README.md

 AI-assisted coding was not treated as ground truth.

 The coding framework was developed and tested manually before scaling.
-After AI-assisted coding, I conducted an additional stratified human QA spot-check across Yes, No, and None return-signal categories, reviewing theme assignment, theme sentiment, and return-signal classification.
+After AI-assisted coding, I conducted a stratified human QA spot-check of 15 reviews across Yes, No, and None return-signal categories, reviewing theme assignment, theme sentiment, and return-signal classification.

-All reviews included in the final QA spot-check passed without requiring correction.
+No discrepancies were identified in the 15-review QA spot-check.

+This QA step was used as a consistency check rather than as a formal statistical estimate of AI coding accuracy.

 ## Tools